DiamondLightSource/pmacFilterControl/docs/explanations/interface.md

 Readbacks for [config items](#config) are included in the response with the same keys as in the config command request.

+### Timeout State

+If frames are not received for 3 seconds while in the `ACTIVE` state then the `TIMEOUT` state is triggered.
+When this happens maximum attenuation is set and any further data messages are ignored.
+The `clear_timeout` command must be sent, which will clear the error and change the state to `WAITING`.

+This logic is a failsafe to minimise the time that attenuation is kept below the maximum without receiving data messages to continually confirm that the attenuation is safe.

+### Singleshot Mode

+If the system is put into `SINGLESHOT` mode, maximum attenuation is set and the `WAITING` state is entered until data messages are received on the subscribe channel.
+Once data messages start, the system adjusts attenuation as normal until a message is received that does not cause an adjustment.
+At this point the attenuation level is considered stable and the `SINGLESHOT_COMPELETE` state is entered, which pauses the adjustment at the current attenuation level without timing out.

+This mode allows higher level software to use the automatic attenuation to optimise the attenuation level and then capture a single optimal image at that attenuation.

 ## Data Channel

 The application will subscribe on the endpoints given in the CLI parameters.
 Messages of